Ferdy89/proposals/Finding-The-Objects-In-Your-Logic.md

-# How to Find Objects in your Logic
+# Finding the Objects in your Logic

 ## Abstract

+SOLID, Service Objects, Functional style, TDD...
+Have you ever found yourself debating about how to design code while a feature is waiting to be shipped?
+Seems like you need a system to make design decisions and stay productive!

-In this talk you will learn how to analyze metrics for the relationship between data and behavior in your business logic and drive a systematic approach to create new objects and refactor.
+Metrics are not sufficient, but they're necessary to drive objective conversations.
+In this talk you will learn how to analyze the relationship between data and behavior in your business logic to drive a systematic approach to create new objects and refactor.
 This will help you be more in sync with your team about what direction you want your codebase to follow.

 ## Description